 Another 163 words(12 lines of text) are included under the topic Early Ludwick Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Ludwick Settlers in the United States in the 18th Century
+Ludwick Settlers in United States in the 18th Century

-Ludwick Settlers in the United States in the 19th Century
+Ludwick Settlers in United States in the 19th Century